Tax Guide for Sellers of Firearm and Ammunition Products

 The penalty for filing a late return or making a late tax payment is ten percent of the tax amount due for the period.
 Interest also applies to late tax payments.

-You may log into your account to submit an online request for an extension to file a return or to request relief from penalty (including interest due to a disaster).
+You may log in to your account to submit an online request for an extension to file a return or to request relief from penalty (including interest due to a disaster).

 Recordkeeping